QuartzMovement/gamebub/README.md

 * Load and play ROM files from a microSD card (with built-in support for rumble, clock, accelerometer, gyroscope)
 * Multiplayer link cable functionality
 * Custom, from-scratch Game Boy and Game Boy Advance FPGA cores with great game compatibility
-* 15+ hour battery life
+* 14+ hour battery life
-* Video output to TV or monitor via custom dock
+* Video output to TV or monitor via Game Bub Dock
 * Extensible hardware, designed for future improvements

 ## Building

 Building a Game Bub handheld requires manufacturing PCBs, 3D printing the shell and buttons, and assembling components from a variety of sources.
 For information on manufacturing and assembling your own, see [docs/building.md](docs/building.md).

-Are you instead interested in purchasing a complete Game Bub kit?
-There are no immediate plans to offer kits, but if you're interested, [fill out this form](https://forms.gle/m1FFUqpCde7x5u5AA).

-For other inquiries, contact me directly at eli@lipsitz.net.
+For other inquiries, contact us at support@gamebub.net.

 ## Architecture